-Virtual reality is allowing healthcare specialists to monitor their patients’ progress through the use of webcams and monitorable wearable health tracking devices.
+Virtual reality is allowing healthcare specialists to monitor their patients’ progress through the use of webcams and monitorable wearable health-tracking devices.
 If a client is wearing a device such as a heart rate tracker, a doctor can instantly track progress from a remote location and contact their client immediately if they have any concerns.

 3. Training and education

 Many medical students learn the best by physically completing a task.
-In the medical field, it is difficult for a student to gain this experience without performing a surgery on a live patient, and it is almost impossible for them to learn autonomous skills at the beginning of their studies.
+In the medical field, it is difficult for a student to gain this experience without performing surgery on a live patient, and it is almost impossible for them to learn autonomous skills at the beginning of their studies.